 Table 1 (plots in Figure 8) shows our results in experimental scenario A, where we train on 24/32 objects, 4/8 colors, and 5/10 shapes (a total of 198 training tasks) and evaluate on the remaining 102 tasks.
-The overall success rates show much room for improvement on this challenging benchmark for a number of reasons.
-The robot must not only know how to pick-and-place the 8/32 objects it has never seen during training, but must also understand novel instructions that refer to these objects by either their name, color, or shape.
-Additionally, training a multitask policy to perform well on hundreds of tasks remains an open question with current multitask robot learning algorithms-a problem compounded in difficulty by the adversarial selection of distractor objects in our environment as mentioned earlier in Section 5.1.
+This is relatively challenging, as the robot must not only know how to pick-and-place the 8/32 objects it has never seen during training, but must also understand instructions that refer to these novel objects by either their name, color, or shape.